wso2/docs-is/en/docs/learn/mutual-tls-for-oauth-clients.md

 1. Open the `           deployment.toml          ` file in the
     `           <IS_HOME>/repository/conf/          ` directory.

-2. Locate the connector protocol tag with the
-    `           sslProtocol="TLS"          ` entry and do the following
-    configurations.

     1. Add
         `             trustManagerClassName="org.wso2.carbon.identity.core.util.ClientAuthX509TrustManager            `
         " entry.